A topic from the subject of Decomposition in Chemistry.

 Definition:

-• Decomposition reactions are usually endothermic, requiring energy input to occur.
+• Decomposition reactions are usually endothermic, requiring energy input (such as heat or light) to occur.

-• The rate of decomposition can be affected by factors such as temperature, pressure, and the presence of catalysts.
+• The rate of decomposition can be affected by factors such as temperature, pressure, the presence of catalysts, and the concentration of the reactant.

-• Decomposition reactions can be classified as unimolecular (involving only one molecule), bimolecular (involving two molecules), or free radical (involving reactive intermediates).
+• Decomposition reactions can be classified based on the number of molecules involved: unimolecular (involving only one molecule), bimolecular (involving two molecules), or more complex mechanisms involving free radicals (highly reactive intermediates).

 Types of Decomposition Reactions: